lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/README.md

 - Setup GCP Client Tools
 - Setup GCP IAM role-based Security

-The sections of the reference architecture outlined in red will be covered.
+The sections of the reference architecture outlined in red will be covered here.

 [![gcp-iam](/images/iam.png)]()